List of the 2,000 largest Industrial Companies Germany [2023]

 • Company name

-• General contact information (address, e-mail address, telephone number, URL)
+• General contact data (address, e-mail address, telephone number, URL)

-• Names of the executives
+• Name of the management

-• Revenue figures for 2020, 2019, 2018, 2017, 2016 and 2015 and number of employees (taken from the annual and consolidated financial statements)
+• Sales figures for the years 2021, 2020, 2019, 2018, 2017, 2016 and 2015 (taken from the annual and consolidated financial statements)

-• Field of activity
+• Sector classification & Field of activity

-Where are the headquarters of Germany’s 2,000 largest industrial manufacturers?
+Headquarters of Germany’s largest industrial manufacturers

 Picture source: Christopher Burns, Lenny Kuhne